 Create a positive culture

 Spend some time thinking about the type of work culture you want your practice to have.
 Your practice could have the best strategies ever, but if your culture doesn’t align, then keeping employees won’t be easy.
 You want the people who work with you to believe in what you’re trying to achieve.
 Yes, you can’t expect every single person to be a ray of sunshine, however, you don’t want disgruntled employees to negatively impact you and your business.
-Your patients can tell when staff members are dissatisfied and you don’t want that ruining your reputation.
+Your patients can tell when staff members are dissatisfied and you don’t want that to ruin your reputation.

 The bottom line